-Join Tim Grey for an in-depth discussion in this video Using gestures, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Using gestures, part of Learning Windows 8.

 If you're using Windows 8 on a touchscreen device, you'll need to get …immediately familiar with the various Gestures that you can use. …But fortunately I think you'll find that those gestures are quite straight forward. …Let's start off with the most basic gesture, the Tap. …This is essentially the same as clicking a mouse button with a mouse pointer over …a particular item.
 And it means just simply tapping on the display. …So for example, I can simply tap on the tile for the photos app and that Photos …App will launch.
 And then within the Photo's App I can tap …on a particular item, for example, my SkyDrive, and then tap to navigate to the pictures.…